How to Build a Bigger and Straighter Upper Back

 The deadlift will also strengthen your glutes and hamstrings, which is interesting because the glutes will help to hold your hips in the correct position.
 Having strong glutes will ease the load on your upper back and help improve your upper-back posture.

 The deadlift is hands down the best trap exercise.
-Your traps are the diamond-shaped muscle that runs up alongside your neck all the way down your spine.
-Of all the muscles in your body, your traps are arguably the most masculine and impressive.
-If you have strong traps sitting atop your shoulders, you’ll look strong.
+Your traps are the diamond-shaped muscle running alongside your neck down your spine.
+Your traps are arguably the most masculine and impressive of all the muscles in your body.
+You’ll look strong if you have strong traps sitting atop your shoulders.
 Or, as some guys like to say, yoked.

 Finally, the deadlift also engages your lats to help hold your back in position, which will help to make your upper back wider.
 (The chin-up is a much better lat exercise, but the deadlift still helps.)

-With the Romanian deadlift, you start in the top position and you only go as low as your mobility will comfortably allow.
-Because you aren’t sinking as low, your torso remains more upright, and it requires less upper-back strength in order to do properly.
-When that starts to feel comfortable, you can try raised deadlifts, and then eventually progress to deadlifting from the floor.
+With the Romanian deadlift, you start in the top position and only go as low as your mobility allows.
+Because you aren’t sinking as low, your torso remains more upright, requiring less upper-back strength to do properly.
+When that starts to feel comfortable, try raised deadlifts.
+When that’s going well, try deadlifting from the floor.

 The Front Squat (or Goblet Squat)

 When you hold the weight in front of your torso like that, it makes your body want to collapse forward.
-If you think about it, you’ll realize that this “collapsed forward” position is the postural issue that most of us skinny ectomorphs are struggling with.
-The front squat directly strengthens the muscles that hold our backs in an upright position.
+If you think about it, you’ll realize that this “collapsed forward” position is the postural issue most skinny guys struggle with.
+The front squat directly strengthens the muscles that hold our backs upright.

 As you can imagine, having to support a ton of weight in front of our torso puts a huge load on our upper back muscles, and therein lies the power of the front squat for bulking up our upper backs whilst improving our posture.

-The front squat isn’t just great for building up a bigger upper back, either.
-It also allows us to squat with a more upright torso, allowing us to use a large range of motion without our femurs jamming up against our hips.
+The front squat isn’t just great for building a bigger upper back, either.
+It also allows us to squat with a more upright torso and use a large range of motion without our femurs jamming up against our hips.
 This puts our quads through a larger range of motion, which is great for our lower bodies.

-Finally, the front squat is absolutely brutal on our abs and obliques.
-It helps us learn how to lift while keeping our ribs down and our abs firing.
+Finally, the front squat is brutal on our abs and obliques.
+It helps us learn to lift while keeping our ribs down and abs firing.
 This is also incredible for improving our upper-back posture.

-Now, the problem with the front squat is that it’s an absolute beast of an exercise, and I don’t mean that in the pleasant way.
-Holding a barbell on the fronts of your shoulders like that with your wrists bent all the way to China is even more difficult than squatting a wild boar.
+The problem with the front squat is that it’s an absolute beast of an exercise, and I don’t mean that in the pleasant way.
+Holding a barbell on the fronts of your shoulders like that with your wrists bent to China is even more difficult than squatting a wild boar.
 You already need to have fairly good posture and mobility.
-If you’re struggling with upper-back strength and posture, you might not be able to front squat properly.
+If you’re struggling with upper-back strength and posture, you might be unable to front squat properly.

-If you’re a beginner with poor posture, that’s where the goblet squat comes in.
+If you’re a beginner with poor posture, try goblet squats.
 The goblet squat is where you hold a dumbbell in front of you while squatting.
 You don’t need great mobility or posture to do it well, and as you get stronger at it, you’ll find that your upper back strength and posture improved, eventually allowing you to transition to a front squat.

 There’s no real downside to the goblet squat as a beginner.
 The only problem is that you’ll eventually grow too strong for it.
 At that point, when you can squat the heaviest dumbbell for 10–15 reps, you’ll need to progress to the barbell front squat.
 By then, you should be ready for it.